shreyas20063/Signals_and_Systems_Python_simulations/feedback_system_analysis/README.md

   - Duggimpudi Shreyas Reddy
   - Prathamesh Nerpagar

+---

+## Also Available as Web Application

+This simulation is also available in the **web platform** version with additional features:
+- Browser-based interface (no installation required)
+- Real-time parameter updates
+- Mobile-responsive design

+See [signals-web-platform](../signals-web-platform/) for the web version.

+---

 ## 🎯 What This Simulation Does

 This interactive tool demonstrates how feedback affects amplifier performance in real-time.
 Users can adjust system parameters using sliders and immediately observe the effects on: